 - a.
 The constant of 14905,853 shows that if (Y1, Y2 Y6) Mudharabah, musyarakah, murabahah, istishna, ijarah, and qardh financing the amount is 0, then NPF (X ') value is Rp.
 0.1495853. - b.
 The regression coefficient of the contract of mudharabah (Y1) financing variable of 0.023 indicates that if other variables have fixed values and mudharabah contracts have increased by 1%, the NPF has increased by Rp.
-0.023 billion.
-The coefficient shows a positive value which means that there is a positive relationship between mudharabah financing and NPF so that it can be interpreted if there is an increase in mudharabah financing, the NPF will increase as well. - c.
+0.023 billion The coefficient shows a positive value meaning that there is a positive relationship between the NPF and mudharabah financing, so it can be interpreted to be an increase in NPF due to an increase in mudharabah financing. - c.
 The variable regression coefficient of musyarakah contract (Y2) is -.184, indicating that if other variables have fixed values and musyarakah contracts have increased by 1%, the NPF has decreased by -Rp 0.184 billion.
-The coefficient is negative, meaning that there is a negative relationship between musyarakah financing of the NPF so that it can be interpreted that there is an increase in musyarakah contract financing but has a negative effect on NPF. - d.
+Negative coefficient means that there is a negative relationship between NPF and musyarakah financing, so it can be interpreted that NPF has a negative effect on the increase in musyarakah contract financing. - d.
 The regression coefficient of the murabahah contract financing variable (Y3) is 0.001 indicating that if the other variable value is fixed and the murabahah contract has increased by 1%, the NPF has increased by Rp.
 001 billion.
-The positive coefficient of showing means that there is a positive relationship between murabahah financing to NPF so that it can be interpreted that an increase in murabahah contract financing will positively influence the increase in NPF. - e.
-The regression coefficient of istishna contract agreement (Y4) of -2.665 shows that if other variables have fixed values and istishna contracts increase by 1%, the NPF has decreased by IDR -0.2665 billion, so that financing for istishna contracts shows a negative relationship to NPF, thus it can be interpreted that the increase in istishna contract financing does not have a positive effect on NPF - f.
+The coefficient shows positive means there is a positive relationship between NPF and murabaha financing, so it can be interpreted that NPF increases with an increase in murabaha contract financing.
+The regression coefficient of istishna contract agreement (Y4) of -2.665 shows that if other variables have fixed values and istishna contracts increase by 1%, the NPF has decreased by IDR -0.2665 billion, thus the NPF has a negative effect on istishna contract financing, so it can be interpreted that the NPF decreases despite an increase in istishna contract financing.
 The regression variable of the financing variable contract of ijarah (Y5) of 2.503 shows that if other variables remain and the financing of the ijarah contract increases by 1%, the NPF increases by Rp.
-0.2503 billion, and the coefficient shows positive, meaning that there is a positive relationship between financing istishna contract towards NPF, so that it shows that an increase in the increase in istishna contract financing has a positive effect on increasing NPF.
+0.2503 billion, and the coefficient shows positive, then it can mean that there is a positive relationship between NPF to Ijarah financing, so that it shows that the NPF increases with the increase in Ijarah financing.

-g.
 The variable regression coefficient of financing contract qardh (Y6) is equal to -.621 indicating that if the other variables are values and the musharaka contract increases by 1%, the NPF decreases by -Rp 0.621 billion.
-The coefficient is negative, meaning that there is a negative relationship between qardh financing to NPF so that it can be interpreted that there is an increase in qardh contract financing but has a negative effect on NPF.
+The coefficient is negative, meaning that it means that there is a negative relationship between NPF and qardh financing, so it can be interpreted that NPF decreases despite an increase in Qardh financing.

 Based on the results of the multiple correlation analysis, the R number is 0.581, so this indicates that there has been a moderate relationship between NPF and all financing contracts in the Syari'ah Commercial Bank.

 Based on the results of the regression analysis see table 4.2, the results of multiple correlation analysis, the summary model shows the number R2 (R square) of 0.338 or equal to 33.8%.
-This shows that the percentage effect of independent variables, namely NPF on financing mudharabah, musyarakah, murabahah, murabahah, istishna, ijarah and qardh contracts as the dependent variable is 33.8%, or variable NPF variables as independent variables used in this model are able explained 33.8% of the variation in the dependent variable or financing of the mudharabah, musyarakah, murabahah, murabahah, istishna, ijarah and qardh contracts, while the remaining 66.2% was influenced by other variables not formulated in this research model.
+This shows that the percentage effect of independent variables, namely NPF on financing mudharabah, musyarakah, murabahah, murabahah, istishna, ijarah and qardh contracts as the dependent variable is 33.8%, or variable NPF variables as independent variables used in this model are able explained 33.8% of the variation in the dependent variable or financing of the mudharabah, murabahah, murabahah, istishna, ijarah and qardh contracts, while the remaining 66.2% was influenced by other variables not formulated in this research model.